PCMDI/CMEC/ilamb.md

 of key processes in land models, but often this information has not been easily accessible for use by other modeling teams or in future intercomparisons.
-Specifically, there is a large cost in developing the infrastructure to make meaningful model&ndash;data comparisons, even when the data are freely and easily available.
-Further, the development of sophisticated model diagnostics programs—that can fully exploit the richness of large Earth System data sets like satellite or Fluxnet measurements—are outside the scope of any single modeling center.
+Specifically, there is a large cost in developing the infrastructure to make meaningful model--data comparisons, even when the data are freely and easily available.
+Further, the development of sophisticated model diagnostics programs---that can fully exploit the richness of large Earth System data sets like satellite or Fluxnet measurements---are outside the scope of any single modeling center.
 Thus, an important direction for the field is the development of a community-based model evaluation system that is open source and modular, allowing for contributions by many different modeling and